* This is the Professional Version. *

 In Plummer-Vinson syndrome (esophageal webs caused by severe, untreated iron deficiency), 50% of patients have koilonychia (concave, spoon-shaped nails).

-Yellow nail syndrome (characterized by hard, hypercurved, transversely thickened, yellow nails) occurs in patients with lymphedema of limbs, pleural effusion, and (usually) ascites.
+Yellow nail syndrome (characterized by hard, hypercurved, transversely thickened, yellow nails) occurs in patients with lymphedema of limbs and/or chronic respiratory disorders.

-Half-and-half nails occur with renal failure; the proximal half of the nail is white, and the distal half is pink or pigmented.
+Half-and-half nails (Lindsay nails) occur usually with renal failure; the proximal half of the nail is white, and the distal half is pink or pigmented.

 White nails occur with cirrhosis, although the distal third may remain pinker.